erossini/BlazorMarkdownEditor/README.md

 # Blazor Markdown Editor
-This is a Markdown Editor for use in Blazor.
-It contains a live preview as well as an embeded help guide for users.
+This is a Markdown Editor component for [Blazor WebAssembly](https://www.puresourcecode.com/tag/blazor-webassembly/) and [Blazor Server](https://www.puresourcecode.com/tag/blazor-server/).
+The component is based on [EasyMDE](https://easy-markdown-editor.tk/) to create the editor and [Markdig](https://github.com/xoofx/markdig) for rendering the Markdown text in HTML.

 ## Usage